babetke/babetke.github.io/index.md

 I am a PhD Candidate in the Ecology, Evolution, and Behavior program at the University of Texas at Austin in the [Meyers lab](http://www.bio.utexas.edu/research/meyers/), co-advised by [Nicole Gottdenker](https://www.gottdenkerlab.com/).

-My research interest is broadly disease ecology of wildlife and humans.
-More specifically my interests include impacts of urbanization on:

-- wildlife health
-- host-pathogen interactions
-- human-wildlife interactions

-and the implications this may have for the spread of zoonotic diseases.

-I use a statistical modeling and machine learning approach to investigate the impacts of anthropogenic environments on exposure to vector-borne pathogens risk in humans and companion animals.
+I use a statistical modeling and machine learning approach to investigate the impacts of anthropogenic environments on exposure to vector-borne pathogen risk in humans and companion animals.
 In addition, I am studying how the use of anthropogenic structures as roost sites influence viral diversity in bats.